HamadMehdi/PrayerTracker/README.md

 ---

-# 📸 Screenshots
+# 📸 Prayer Tracker VisualS

-Below is a structured, section‑wise gallery of all your screenshots.
+Below is a structured, section‑wise gallery of all features of Prayer Tracker.

 ---